 What does ecommerce mean to you?
-This is the first question that we ask companies when we’re scoping an ecommerce project.
+This is the first question we ask companies when scoping an ecommerce project.
 The answers range from a great user experience to transacting online to being able to browse products.

 What makes this even more confounding is that different things are important to different departments within the organization.
 Whether you are upgrading an existing ecommerce experience or creating a new one from scratch, there are some important steps to begin the process.